lyz-code/blue-book/docs/coding/python/python_code_styling.md

 * Help **catch certain errors** if used with a static type checker.
 * Help **document your code**.
 Docstrings can't be easily used for automatic checks.

+    * Easier to reason about code: Knowing the type of the parameters makes it a lot easier to understand and maintain a code base.
+It can speed up significantly the time required to catch up with a code snippet.
+Always remember that code you read code a lot more often than you write it.
+        Therefore you should optimize for ease of reading.
 * Help you **build and maintain a cleaner architecture**.
 The act of writing type hints force you to think about the types in your program.

+    * Easier refactoring: Type hints make it trivial to find where a given class is used when you're trying to refactor your code base.
 * Improve IDEs and linters.

 Cons: